Homemade German Bratwurst

 Your Bratwursts are finished.
 For best results chill the sausages overnight.

-To prepare them, gently poach them in lightly salted water and then fry or grill them.
+To prepare them, you can gently poach them in lightly salted water (optional to ensure they’re evenly cooked or you can poach them in beer to infuse them with more flavor) and then fry or grill them to get their skins nice and crispy.
 Once poached they will keep in the fridge, tightly wrapped, for up to a week.

 You can either freeze the Bratwursts raw prior to poaching (then thaw, poach, fry/grill) or freeze them once they’re poached.